 - Your insurance agent has the capability to view all of your submitted payroll reports online.

 - You can stop and save a report midway through completion so that you can return to it later.

 - You are responsible for viewing and knowing your reporting due dates.
-The majority of interim reports are due on the 15th of the month following the expiration period of the monthly, quarterly, or semi-annual report.
+The majority of payroll reports are due on the 15th of the month following the expiration period of the monthly, quarterly, or semi-annual report.
 There may be exceptions to this rule in the event of a late policy issuance or a reinstatement of a policy.